Green-Software-Foundation/real-time-cloud/Cloud_Region_Metadata_specification.md

 ### Objective
-The objective of this project is to standardize and clarify the cloud region metadata for efficient and accurate usage by cloud service providers and users.
-This project aims to address the discrepancies and variations in data reporting methodologies and definitions among different cloud providers and promote alignment towards standard definitions in future updates.
+This specification aims to standardize and clarify cloud region metadata for efficient and accurate usage by cloud service providers and users.
+It also aims to address discrepancies and variations in data reporting methodologies and definitions among different cloud providers and promote alignment toward standard definitions in future updates.

 ### Scope